wandb/docs/docs/guides/registry/configure_registry.md

 ## Restrict visibility to a registry
 <!-- Who can do this? -->
 Restrict who can view and access a custom registry.
 You can restrict visibility to a registry when you create a custom registry or after you create a custom registry.
 A custom registry can have either restricted or organization visibility.
-For more information on registry visibilities, see [LINK].
+For more information on registry visibilities, see [Registry visibility types](./configure_registry.md#registry-visibility-types).

 <!-- | Visibility | Description |
 | --- | --- |